clhenrick/am-i-rent-stabilized/data/README.md

 # "Am I Rent Stabilized?"
 Data Processing

-This directory contains procedural code for generating data on New York City residential properties that are _likely_ to have rent-stabilized apartments (the word "likely" is important as there is no official public / government sanctioned data on NYC apartments that have rent stabilized units).
+This directory contains procedural code for generating data on New York City residential properties that are _likely_ to have rent-stabilized apartments.
+The word "likely" is important as there is no official public / government sanctioned data on NYC apartments that have rent stabilized units.
+This data is only an _estimate_ and not exact.

 This data is used for the backend database of the ["Am I Rent Stabilized?" website](../website/).
 The data is created and stored in a PostgreSQL database with the PostGIS extension, but may be exported from the database to be used elsewhere.

 ## Developer Instructions

-The following assumes that you are familiar with using the following software: terminal / command line interface, Docker, and PostgreSQL.
+The following assumes that you are familiar with using the command line interface, Docker, and PostgreSQL.

 > [!NOTE]
 > The Docker commands in the Makefile assume `--platform=linux/amd64` for compatibility with Apple Silicon hardware.
 If you are on a different OS or Mac Intel then you will likely need to change this.